crmlatte/tp/docs/DeveloperGuide.md

 | `*`      | CS TA             | pin a student's contact details                    | find frequently contacted students easily     |
 | `*`      | CS TA             | store multiple Github repositories per student     | access all of a student's work at once        |

-*{More to be added}*

 ### Use cases

 (For all use cases below, the **System** is `TAssist` and the **Actor** is the `user (tutor)`, unless specified otherwise)

-**Use case: UC1 - Delete a student's contact details**
+**Use case: UC1 - Add a student's contact details**

 **MSS**

-1. User requests to list students.
-2. System shows a list of students.
-3. User requests to delete a specific student in the list.
+1. User requests add a student.
-4. System shows confirmation message.
-5. User confirms.
+2. User adds student's respective information.
-6. System deletes the student from the list.
+3. System adds the student and the information to the list of students.
-7. Use case ends.
+4. Use case ends.

 **Extensions**

+* 1a.
+Invalid value for a field.
+    * 1a1.
+System shows an error message.
+    * Use case resumes at step 2.

 * 2a.
-The list is empty.
-  * Use case ends.

-* 5a.
-User declines.
+The prefix does not exist.
+    * 2a1.
+System shows an error message.
-  * Use case ends.
+    * Use case resumes at step 2.

 **Use case: UC2 - Edit a student's contact details**

 **MSS**

 1. User requests to edit some details of an entry.
-2. System shows a list of students.
-3. User specifies who and what to edit.
+2. User specifies who and what to edit.
-4. User enters new value.
+3. User enters a field and a new value to change the field to.
-5. System updates the information.
+4. System updates the information.
-6. Use case ends.
+5. Use case ends.

 **Extensions**